ordina-jworks/ordina-jworks.github.io/_posts/2017-04-04-optimising-performance-of-your-enterprise-angular-application.md

 # 6. AOT

-At this time of writing the application still runs using the just-in-time (JIT) compiler.
+At the time of writing, the application still runs using the just-in-time (JIT) compiler.
 But we are looking into how we can integrate AOT.

 JIT compilation incurs a runtime performance penalty.